Hurricane Harvey already triggering mandatory evacuations in Texas

 - Hurricane Harvey, currently a Category 2 storm, is on track to strengthen to a Category 3 sometime Friday.

-- It is expected to make landfall just east of Corpus Christi around 1 a.m.
-Saturday.
+- It is expected to make landfall just east of Corpus Christi between 10 p.m. and 2 a.m.
+ET Saturday.

+- It will likely batter the state with major winds, historic rainfall and potentially "catastrophic" flooding.

 - Eight million people are under hurricane warnings, and nearly 1 million others are under tropical storm warnings.